Practical Strategies to Resolve Conflict in Real Time

 2. Consider what you are contributing to the conflict.

-3. Forget about who is responsible for the conflict – to move forward you need to let it go!
+3. Regardless of who is responsible for the conflict, you must let it go to move forward!

 4. Focus on what you need to say or do to repair the communication or situation.

-It is best practice to take action instead of running away when you find yourself in conflict or a difficult conversation.
+It is best practice to act instead of retreating when you are in conflict or have a difficult conversation.
 Utilizing these strategies will support and rebuild communication to preserve the relationship.
 If you’re interested in support for you or your team to develop these skills, please check out my consulting opportunities and emotional intelligence training.

 More Motivational Reads Here »